-In Montana, students can take the five subtests of the HiSET exam online or at one of Montana’s official test centers.
+In Montana, students can take the five subtests of the HiSET exam or the four GED subtests online or at one of Montana’s official test centers.

-Gedeno.com offers free support for students wanting to earn a HiSET diploma.
-To register for the HiSET exam, candidates must create their account at hiset.ets.org.
+To register for the HiSET exam, candidates must create their account at hiset.org or GED.com.

-When you complete the HiSET successfully, you will be handed out the Montana High School Equivalency certificate.
+When you complete the HiSET or GED successfully, you will be awarded the Montana High School Equivalency Diploma.

 This document is all across America recognized as equivalent to a common high school diploma by virtually every US employer, government agency, college, and university.

-- The state of Montana requires HiSET test-takers to be at least 16 years old.
+- The state of Montana requires GED or HiSET test-takers to be at least 16 years old.